7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 }
 ```

-While this compiles, this test cannot be run without the object graph containing a `BonusService`
+While this compiles this test cannot be run without the object graph containing a `BonusService`
 resource.
-For `ZIO[-R, +E, +A]` the `Has` bindings are injected from `ZLayer`, `ZManaged` `ZIO` or any
+For `ZIO[-R, +E, +A]`, the `Has` bindings are injected from `ZLayer`, `ZManaged` `ZIO` or any
 `F[_, _, _]: BIOLocal`.
 See @ref[here for details on ZIO Has injection ](basics.md#zio-has-bindings).

-Our example application has a dummy and production implementation of the `BonusService`.
+Our demonstration application has a dummy and production implementation of the `BonusService`.
 For each
-implementation a `ZManaged` is provided.
+implementation, a `ZManaged` is provided.
 With the `ZManaged` resources added to the object
 graph test cases can inject `Has[BonusService]`.

-For demonstration of [reuse and memoization](#resource-reuse-memoization) the bonus value will be
+For demonstration of [reuse and memoization](#resource-reuse-memoization), the bonus value will be
 equal to the number of times the resource was acquired.

 ```scala